dchege711/study_buddy/readme.md

 ### :soon: Make card navigation more user-friendly

 I chose to display the tags appearing on the sidebar in decreasing order of importance.
 As opposed to tag frequency, I weighted each tag by summing up the urgencies of all the cards that the tag is included in.
 This better captures the relative importance of the tags.

+In addition to sorting cards in the underlying priority queue by urgency, I added an additional integer that denotes the insertion order.
+This enables the PQ to be stable.
+For instance, if the user views A --> B --> C, then pressing the previous button will visit the cards in reverse order, even when A, B and C have the same priority.

 ### :white_check_mark: Make editing of cards more user-friendly